Yelarbon

 Yelarbon has gained recognition in recent years for its vibrant silo art, with painted grain silos that have become a destination on Queensland's agricultural tourism trail.
 The town retains a tight-knit rural community character, and the nearby Goondiwindi region is one of Queensland's most significant agricultural areas, known for cotton, wheat, and cattle production.
 Day-to-day services are accessed in Goondiwindi, while Toowoomba — approximately 191 kilometres to the north-east — serves as the major regional hub for the area.

-Yelarbon falls under postcode 4388 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Yelarbon falls under postcode 4388 and is governed by the Goondiwindi Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 Location